How do CDs work?

 Where to get CDs

 You'll want to look for the best rates and find CDs at your sweet spot, with a good yield and a term that's doable.
-How long will you want to lock away your money?
+Think about your current savings goal: How long can you afford to lock away your money?

-Putting cash out of reach for years may be tough — but if you've just got some spare change languishing in a low-rate savings account that you never touch, put that money into CDs pronto.
+Putting cash out of reach for years will be a non-starter for some people — but if you've got money languishing in a low-rate savings account that you never touch, CDs might be an easy switch.